 How much battery does the Android app use?¶

 If you use the ntfy.sh server, and you don't use the instant delivery feature, the Android/iOS app uses no additional battery, since Firebase Cloud Messaging (FCM) is used.
-If you use your own server, or you use instant delivery (Android only), the app has to maintain a constant connection to the server, which consumes about 0-1% of battery in 17h of use (on my phone).
+If you use your own server, or you use instant delivery (Android only), or install from F-droid (which does not support FCM), the app has to maintain a constant connection to the server, which consumes about 0-1% of battery in 17h of use (on my phone).
 There has been a ton of testing and improvement around this.
 I think it's pretty decent now.

 Paid plans?
 I thought it was open source?¶

 All of ntfy will remain open source, with a free software license (Apache 2.0 and GPLv2).
 If you'd like to self-host, you can (and should do that).
 The paid plans I am offering are for people that do not want to self-host, and/or need higher limits.

 Instant delivery is a feature in the Android app.
 If turned on, the app maintains a constant connection to the server and listens for incoming notifications.
 This consumes additional battery (see above), but delivers notifications instantly.

 Yes, maybe.
 Check out existing GitHub issues to see if somebody else had the same idea before you, or file a new issue.
 I'll likely get back to you within a few days.

 I'm having issues with iOS, can you help?
 The iOS app is behind compared to the Android app, can you fix that?¶

 The iOS is very bare bones and quite frankly a little buggy.
 I wanted to get something out the door to make the iOS users happy, but halfway through I got frustrated with iOS development and paused development.
 I will eventually get back to it, or hopefully, somebody else will come along and help out.
 Please review the known issues for details.

 Can I disable the web app?
 Can I protect it with a login screen?¶